code-not-found/code-not-found.github.io/_posts/cxf/2014-09-21-jaxws-cxf-log-request-response-soap-messages-logback.md

     <img src="{{ site.url }}/assets/images/logo/apache-cxf-logo.png" alt="apache cxf logo" class="logo">
 </figure>

 [Apache CXF](https://cxf.apache.org/){:target="_blank"} uses Java SE Logging for both client- and server-side logging of SOAP requests and responses.
 Logging is activated by use of separate in/out interceptors that can be attached to the requester and/or provider as required.
-These interceptors can be specified either programmatically (via Java code and/or annotations) or via use of configuration files.
+These interceptors can be specified either programmatically (via Java code and/or annotations) or via the use of configuration files.

 The following tutorial shows how to configure CXF logging interceptors using Logback for the [contract first Hello World web service example]({{ site.url }}/jaxws-cxf-contract-first-hello-world-webservice-tutorial.html) from a previous post.